Sidprasad7/yolo-safety-detector/README.md

 ## 🎯 What It Does

-Automatically identifies whether workers are wearing the correct safety equipment in real-time from live camera feeds or video input — and outputs a **pass/fail safety check** for each detection.
+Automatically identifies whether workers are wearing the correct safety equipment from live camera feeds or video input — and outputs a **pass/fail safety check** for each detection.

 **Detected Classes:**
 - 🪖 Helmet